 The market share of a hospital relative to that of its competitors may be based largely on services required by patients and the availability of those services at each facility.
 For this study, the market share of the Medical Center was considered based on the type of services required by those patients in the community.
 The ability to attain a certain relative market share (percentage) of the community varies based on a number of factors, including the services provided, geographical location and accessibility of each competing facility.
 The chart below presents the relative market share of each hospital that had discharges of residents from the community.
 This table presents an analysis of data for the most currently available year, showing the percentage of total Medicare discharges from each hospital.
 This information provides an idea of summary market share as well as the outmigration of patients from the community.
-For 2017, the Medical Center maintained approximately 27% of all discharges from the community, with St. Bernard's Medical Center capturing about 36% and NEA Baptist Memorial Health capturing around 17%.
-The remaining 20% of discharges is made up of numerous hospitals, each with less than 5% of the total community discharges.
+For 2021, the Medical Center maintained 26.69% of all discharges from the community, with St. Bernards Medical Center capturing 50.76%, NEA Baptist Memorial Hospital capturing 13.14%, and Encompass Health Rehabilitation Hospital capturing 5.56%.
+The remaining 3.85% of discharges are made up of numerous hospitals, each with less than 5% of total community discharges.

-Because Arkansas law prohibits the Arkansas Department of Health from providing hospital-specific discharge information, the data in the chart above was estimated based on Medicare discharges by zip code and hospital, which is available from the Centers for Medicare & Medicaid Services.
+Because Arkansas law prohibits the Arkansas Department of Health from providing hospital-specific discharge information, the data in the chart above was estimated based on Medicare discharges by ZIP code and hospital, which is available from the Centers for Medicare & Medicaid Services.

-Other Health Care Facilities and Providers
+Other Healthcare Facilities and Providers

-Besides the Medical Center, community residents benefit from many other health care resources:
+Besides the Medical Center, community residents benefit from many other healthcare resources: